SSM Health, UW Health team up on orthopedic surgery

 UW Health orthopedic surgeons will operate at SSM Health's St. Mary's Hospitals in Madison and Janesville, the organizations said Friday.

-The partnership, to start in March, comes after 11 orthopedic surgeons who resigned last year from SSM Health Dean Medical Group were scheduled to open a competing practice this week in Madison.
+The partnership, to start in March, comes after 11 orthopedic surgeons who resigned last year from SSM Health Dean Medical Group opened a competing practice this week in Madison.

 Under the new agreement, SSM Health will provide time, facility space and support services for UW Health orthopedic surgeons to operate at St. Mary’s Hospitals in Madison and Janesville.